About CHRR

 From Our Blog

-Calling all UM student artists!
-The Centre for Human Rights Research (CHRR) and the School of Fine Art Students’ Association (SOFASA) are holding a Student Art Competition!
-Submit up to two pieces of artwork related…
+In February, the Centre for Human Rights Research (CHRR) and the School of Fine Art Students’ Association (SOFASA) held an Art Competition for University of Manitoba students.
+Students were asked to submit up to two…

 Support Us